nelsonripoll/dotfiles/Vim Cheatsheet.md

 ```
 # View and Create
 :ls                    # view buffer list
-:e filename            # short for :edit, add file to buffer and open it
+:e {file}              # short for :edit, add file to buffer and open it
-:bad filename          # short for :badd, add file to buffer without opening it
+:bad {file}            # short for :badd, add file to buffer without opening it

 # Navigate Buffers
 :b N                   # short for :buffer, edit buffer N from the list